gek169/Simple_ISA/README.md

 * Infinite 'segment' which allows for access to more than 16 megs of memory.

+* 'emulate_seg' functions the same but shares the infinite segment with the sandboxed process.

 * the registers a, b, c, and the program counter are 16 bit. the program conter region is 8 bit.

 * RX0-3 are 32 bit.